 Our founders knew that Liberty is a combination of two equally important parts – it is FREEDOM under the constraints of MORAL LAW.
 Liberty cannot survive where there is pure freedom.
 Pure freedom gives man the right to do whatever is right in his own mind: cheat, lie, rob, murder.
-Pure freedom is anarchy.
+Pure freedom is lawlessness.
 At the same time, Liberty cannot survive with moral law alone.
 Moral law not mingled with freedom is theocracy.
 Theocracy in the hands of men is tyranny in the name of religion.
 Our founders attempted give us this balance and secure the blessings of liberty for us in our founding documents.
 When we abandon our founding documents and disregard our moral foundations, liberty is in peril.

 Thomas Jefferson gave us this warning, “Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are a gift from God?”

 “In the beginning of the Contest with Great Britain, when we were sensible of danger, we had daily prayer in this room for Divine protection….
 All of us who were engaged in the struggle must have observed frequent instances of Superintending Providence in our favor…have we now forgotten that powerful Friend? or do we imagine we no longer need His assistance?….
 God Governs in the affairs of men And if a sparrow cannot fall to the ground without His notice, is it probable that an empire can rise without His aid?”

 Patrick Henry said “Three millions of people, armed in the holy cause of liberty, and in such a country as that which we possess, are invincible by any force which our enemy can send against us.
 Besides, sir, we shall not fight our battles alone.
 There is a just God who presides over the destinies of nations, and who will raise up friends to fight our battles for us.”